TheTreverMethod/datasciencecoursera/Getting and Cleaning Data/Project/CodeBook.md

 1. Select from the measurements data only the mean and standard deviation measurements.
 1. Merge the subjects, activities and measurements data sets.
 1. Sort by the subject identifier.
-1. Write this data frame to a file - this is the first set.
-1. Create another data set that groups the first by subject and activity.
+1. Use this data set to create another data set that groups the first by subject and activity.
 1. Use `summarize_all` to apply the mean function to all other columns.
-1. Write the resulting data frame to a file - this is the second set.
+1. Write the resulting data frame to a file.

 # Study Design
 ### This section contains information from the original study and original data, from which the tidy data sets were created.
 It was copied from the README for the original data set.